UzmaHasan/RealTime-FacialExpressionRecognition-in-Python-/README.md

 Used [this](https://www.kaggle.com/c/3364/download-all) dataset

-Download it and place the .csv file in fer2013 dataset/fer2013/
+Download it and open a folder named fer2013 dataset and place in it